s-oravec/eta/README.md

 ### `eta.set_total_work`

-Sets total count of work units that have to be processed and stores timestamp af call as start of processing timestamp.
+Sets total count of work units **total_work** that have to be processed and stores timestamp of call as start of processing timestamp.

 **Parameters**